Security posture

 Asylia is a view onto your multisig policy, not a container for your coins.

-Email OTP through Supabase gives you a portable account for watch-only state across browsers and machines.
-The account stores public descriptors, historical balances, and UI preferences - never private keys, signed transactions, or seed material.
-Deleting the account wipes the watch-only state; your on-chain funds are untouched because Asylia never held them.
+Supabase auth gives you a portable account for watch-only coordination across browsers and machines.
+The account can store public descriptors, signer metadata, proposal PSBTs and summaries, cached balance/sync state, billing enrolments, sessions, and UI preferences - never seed phrases or private keys.
+Deleting the account removes Asylia's coordination state; your on-chain funds remain controlled by the multisig policy.

 The same policy is visible in every export.
-Point Sparrow or Bitcoin Core at the exact same descriptor and you see the same UTXO set.
-Asylia is replaceable.
-That is the point.
+Point Sparrow, Caravan, or Bitcoin Core at the same descriptor material and you can recover the same vault from outside Asylia.
+Replaceability is part of the design, not an escape hatch.

 Open source core.